anadon/sfs-settings/docs/source/concepts/design.rst

 * Secret management
 * Development vs. production configuration

-Python-settings aims to provide a unified interface for all these concerns with minimal code.
+sfs-settings aims to provide a unified interface for all these concerns with minimal code.

 Three Core Patterns
 -------------------

-Python-settings offers three distinct patterns for different use cases:
+sfs-settings offers three distinct patterns for different use cases:

-1. **Module pattern**: Setting variables in the python_settings module itself
+1. **Module pattern**: Setting variables in the sfs_settings module itself
    * Simplest approach
    * Good for applications with a centralized settings approach
    * Not suitable for libraries or multiple data sources